nperovic/Dark_WindowSpy/README.md

 ## Additional Features
 1. Resizable Window.
 2. Right-click on the selected text to copy.
+3. Customisable font, font size, wrap text.
-3. Be nice to your eyes. 😌
+4. Be nice to your eyes. 😌

 ## How to Use
 Save [WindowSpy.ahk](WindowSpy.ahk) in `Documents\AutoHotkey`.